 According to Larry Hobbs: All press releases provide valuable information about your company and services to the media.
 Through this channel, your company can establish itself as a name to be observed.
 Businesses with websites, blogs, or social media channels can release a press.

 There are many types of press releases we can use.
 Carole Malone wrote: Some are issued to get the story out before the media, some are just for company information and marketing, some are to generate interest in the company, and some are to draw attention to a social cause or other company.

 A one-page press release, sometimes known as a “mini press release,” is usually the shortest version of a release, but it is usually the most informative.
 According to Don Smith: The press release contains most of the details and allows you to be more open and clear about the purpose of the release.
-This is usually the first release you’ve released and most media just cover them because they’re easy to write.
+This is usually the first release you’ve released, and most media cover them because they’re easy to write.

 The importance of an effective press release

 The press release doesn’t just consist of your company’s name and contact details.
-It’s the best chance that your business has of getting the attention of the press.
+It’s the best chance your business has of getting the attention of the press.

 What are the main types of press releases?

 There are two types of press releases, the traditional press release and the social media release.
 The standard press release is where you go to a press list or find a news site that hasn’t reported on your company yet and contact them asking them to cover you.
 You should submit a press release to a local paper and a non-profit or national organization to target the media.